Riot rolls back 'nightmare' Valorant update, will try again later this week

 The odd thing is that based on the comments on Twitter and in this Reddit thread, nobody is 100 percent certain why the update was rolled back.
 There appear to be a number of issues at hand, including one that was preventing players with AFK teammates from receiving bonus money, and streamer Steel_tv had an interesting experience with the update shortly after it went live:

+Riot confirmed that theory in an emailed statement.
+"The instability of this patch was particularly egregious because it impacted competitive integrity, so we're rolling it back until we can fix it," a spokesperson said.

-Whatever the reason, the update should be rolled back by the time you see this, and life in Valorant will have returned to its previously normal state.
-I've reached out to Riot for more information on the reasons for the rollback and when it might try again, and will update if I receive a reply.
+The update should be rolled back by the time you see this, and life in Valorant will have returned to its previously normal state.
 The 1.11 patch notes, if you'd like to see what was and could be once again, are here.